IRFM/IMASViz/doc/source/howto/plugin_QTdesigner.rst

     # C-shell
     setenv PYQTDESIGNERPATH $VIZ_HOME/imasviz/VizPlugins/viz_example:${PYQTDESIGNERPATH}

-When this is done run the Qt designer.
+After this step is completed run the Qt designer.

 ..
 Warning::
-   Qt version of used PyQt5 (compiled with Qt) and Qt designer must match!
+   Qt version of used PyQt5 (compiled with Qt) and Qt designer **must match**!
-   Qt designer with Qt version X will not be able to find a plugin which source (widget code) was written using PyQt5 which was compiled with Qt version Y!
+   Qt designer with Qt version X will not be able to find a plugin which source (widget code) was written using PyQt5 compiled with Qt version Y!

 Qt designer is (usually) run with